JoachimDunkel/JSChess/README.md

 <h2>General Info </h2>

-This is a two player chess game that was build a project that was build for the course Web Technologies at TU Graz.
+This is a two player chess game that was build a project that was build for a university course.

 <h3>Technologies</h3>
 This was implemented in "pure" html, css and javascript.